matthewgouyer/URLchemy/README.md

 temp read me

+run the following command to start the server

+uvicorn shortener_app.main:app --reload

 .env version control note:
 make an .env file in the root of the project and add the following variables